 Research Group & Collaborators

-Collaborator with Dr Alessio Del Bue (IIT)
+Prof. Alessio Del Bue

 Dr Matteo Toso